-In addition to the Institute's extramural and intramural opportunities, the NICHD also offers and takes part in continuing education programs and other activities
+NICHD also offers continuing education programs and other activities.

 Accredited online continuing education (CE) courses

 CE Program on Sudden Infant Death Syndrome (SIDS) Risk Reduction: Curriculum for Nurses

-This online or printed course explains the latest research on SIDS, other sleep-related causes of infant death, and reducing the risk for these situations.
-It also outlines quick and easy ways to communicate risk-reduction messages.
+This online or printed course explains the latest research on SIDS and other sleep-related causes of infant death.
+It also outlines quick and easy ways to communicate risk-reduction strategies and messages.
 This activity is approved for 1.1 continuing education credits by the Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 Administrative Supplements to Promote Diversity in Health-Related Research (Diversity Supplement)

 These administrative supplements, available to program directors/principal investigators who hold specific types of grants, provide research training for individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from socially, culturally, economically, or educationally disadvantaged backgrounds.
 Administrative supplements must support work within the scope of the original funded project.
 Direct costs for individual administrative supplements vary from less than $5,000 to more than $100,000, depending on the career level of the candidate.
 The supplement ends with the competitive cycle of the parent grant.